 Thomas is board member and investor with a broad range of companies.
 Most of them are IT related which reflects his passion for software development and computer science.
 He is president of SwissICT and Vice-President of ICTSwitzerland, the two largest ICT associations in Switzerland which both have a strong focus on ICT education and the workplace Switzerland.
 Earlier in his career, Thomas was CEO of Abraxas Informatik, global head of HR at Adecco, head of e-business at Swisscom and consultant with the Boston Consulting Group.
 He studied Medicine, earned a doctorate in medical computer science and holds a MBA from INSEAD.

-Dr. Markus Gross
+Prof. Markus Gross

 Markus is Professor of Computer science at ETH Zürich, head of its Computer Graphics Laboratory, director of Disney Research Zürich, and a seasoned entrepreneur.
 He cofounded and sold several companies and serves on the boards of numerous international research institutes, societies, and governmental organizations.
 His research interests include a broad spectrum of topics in Visual Computing.
 He received many important awards and fellowships for his work and is a member of two academies of sciences.
 Markus has more than 25 years of teaching experience in Computer Science.

-Dr. Bertrand Meyer
+Prof. Bertrand Meyer